 By 3 pm, the landscape is alive again.
 An afternoon game drive unravels the complexities of the landscape.
 Warthogs scurry away from marauding hippos, eland and springbok herds meet at the river, and dozens of rhinos elegantly wander close to the safari vehicle.
 With three full days, you have an excellent chance to spot the most famous safari scenes, like lions on the hunt and the big mammals interacting at the water.
 Every drive brings a new memory, a new expression of Africa's primitive and untouched natural wonder.
 And just when you think you've seen it all, a black rhino slowly walks past your room as you're eating dinner.
 These three days are African safari at its finest, inspiring for all ages yet also filled with tranquility.

 Despite being cast adrift in the Indian Ocean, Mauritius is surprisingly easy to combine with a South African safari.
 Daily direct flights take you from Johannesburg to Ile Maurice on Mauritius, just a 4-hour journey to a remote island paradise.
-After the aerial connection from Sabi Sands and scheduled flight, you land in the early evening and are transferred directly to the Oberoi, a beautiful sheltered hotel on the tropical northwest coast.
+After the aerial connection from Sabi Sands and scheduled flight, you land in the early evening and are transferred directly to your resort, a beautiful sheltered hotel on the tropical northwest coast.
 Protected from the prevailing winds, this luxurious hotel is set amongst exotic gardens and offers villas that stand on the white sand.
 For the next week, you don't even need shoes.
 Your family might be tired after the day of travel, so dinner is served to your villa as you absorb the silence.

 Day 9 - 13